KateJohnson/PHAR422_Decision_modeling_R_tutorial/markov_model_tutorial_post.md

 ### Defining parameters

-First, define parameters based on the model description.
+Now we can define parameters based on the model description.

+**\*\*Question: Fill in the parameters below using the information in the model description.**

 ``` r
 ## Transition probabilities (annual), and hazard ratios (HRs)